 Thank you for all you have done so far to protect our community from COVID-19.
-Staff and students are asked to remember that COVID-19 remains a real threat to many people in our community and that the pandemic is not yet over.

 We also strongly encourage all students who are in Oxford, and all staff who are working on site, to take regular symptom-free Lateral Flow Device (LFD) tests, twice a week.
 If you receive a positive result, or develop symptoms, you must immediately self-isolate and book a confirmatory PCR test via the University’s Testing for COVID-19: Early Alert Service.

 The main Oxford University COVID19 Response pages for staff contain the most up to date and detailed information for college and university staff.

 Please consult the latest updates on the University's Staff COVID-19 pages for information about travel, onsite working, teaching and supporting students, and wellbeing.